salesforcecli/plugin-custom-metadata/README.md

   $ custommetadata force:cmdt:record:create

 OPTIONS
-  -d, --outputdir=outputdir                       [default: force-app/main/default/customMetadata] Specify the directory
+  -d, --outputdir=outputdir                       [default: force-app/main/default/customMetadata] directory where the
-                                                  where the file will be created
+                                                  file will be created

-  -l, --label=label                               Label for the new record
+  -l, --label=label                               label for the new record

-  -n, --inputdir=inputdir                         [default: force-app/main/default/objects] Specify the directory where
+  -n, --inputdir=inputdir                         [default: force-app/main/default/objects] directory where the custom
-                                                  the custom metadata type definition will be pulled from
+                                                  metadata type definition will be pulled from

-  -p, --protection=true|false                     [default: false] Visibility for the record.
+  -p, --protection=true|false                     [default: false] visibility for the record

-  -r, --recname=recname                           (required) RecordName for the new record
+  -r, --recname=recname                           (required) name for the new record

-  -t, --typename=typename                         (required) API Name of the custom metadata type to create a record for
+  -t, --typename=typename                         (required) API name of the custom metadata type to create a record for

   --json                                          format output as json